alanmatthewcall/pizza-parlor/README.md

   Code: let myOrder = new Order();
   Expect(myOrder).toEqual(Order{});

-  Test: 'It takes a first name arguement and constructs an object with the same property of it's value' Expect(myOrder).toEqual(Order {firstName: "Alan"});

-  Test: 'It takes a last name arguement and constructs an object with the same property of it's value' Expect(myOrder).toEqual(Order {firstName: "Alan", lastName: "Call"});

   Test: 'It takes a size arguement and constructs an object with the same property of it's value' Expect(myOrder).toEqual(Order {firstName: "Alan", lastName: "Call", pizzaSize: "Large"});